 The Student Government Association (SGA) of the Morehouse School of Medicine is composed of The President, The Vice President, The Secretary, The Treasurer and Representatives of each class - MD, MPH, and Graduate Education in Biomedical Sciences (GEBS) respectively.
 Each officer or representative shall have voting rights.
-The SGA President shall be the Fourth Year MD class president and shall preside over SGA meetings, shall be the spokesperson for the MSM-SGA, and shall serve as the student representative and voting member of the MSM Board of Trustees and the Academic Policy Council.
+The SGA President shall be an elected graduating senior student from any program-MD, GEBS, or MPH.
+The SGA President may not hold another elected position within their respective program.
+The SGA President shall preside over SGA meetings, shall be the spokesperson for the MSM-SGA, and shall serve as the student representative and voting member of the MSM Board of Trustees and the Academic Policy Council.